Best daily deals

 Launch voice assistant/cancel voice assistant or reject a call (if ringing)

 You can activate your voice assistant by pressing and holding the right bud.
-This is pretty convenient when your phone is in your pocket and you want to check your notifications or the time, for instance.
+This is pretty convenient when your phone is in your pocket, and you want to check your notifications or the time, for instance.

 Should you download the Sony Headphones Connect app?

 The Sony WF-C500 uses the Sony Headphones Connect app (iOS and Android) to adjust settings and install software updates, so it’s a good idea to have it.
 Plus, it contains customization options such as an ear-scanning function and 360 Reality Audio — more on that later.
 The ear scanning function involves taking photos of each ear.
 After that, the app customizes the buds’ sound to suit your ears.
 I don’t perceive much difference with or without this feature, though.
-A “badges” system also gives you stickers for reaching certain usage milestones, but it mostly feels like a gimmick.
+A “badge” system also gives you stickers for reaching certain usage milestones, but it mostly feels like a gimmick.

 The Sony WF-C500 app shown in three screenshots of the Status, Sound, and System tabs, plus the battery and codec status of the buds.